Marker Logo

 Erected 2012 by Francis Marion Trail Commission of Francis Marion University.

 Location.
 33° 40.263′ N, 79° 49.893′ W. Marker is in Kingstree, South Carolina, in Williamsburg County.
-Marker is on Academy Street near Kelly Street, on the right when traveling north.
+It is on Academy Street near Kelly Street, on the right when traveling north.
 Marker is in Kellahan Park.
 Touch for map.
 Marker is in this post office area: Kingstree SC 29556, United States of America.
 Touch for directions.

 Overview image.
 Click for full size.

-Photographed By Anna Inbody, March 18, 2012
+Photographed by Anna Inbody, March 18, 2012

 2. Overview

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 25, 2026.
 It was originally submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 916 times since then and 16 times this year.
-Photos: 1, 2, 3, 4. submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 1,248 times since then and 29 times this year.
+Photos: 1, 2. submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.

 m=53897